People sitting on the floor listening to a woman play the violin.

 There – Recollections from a Walk of Shame

-In a contemplating conversation Signe Myklebust and Rikko Voorberg took me back in time, to Bosnia, where they spent a week walking.
-From Tuzla to Sarajevo, to Bihac and Velika Kladusa.
-Meeting people on the move at the borders of Europe.
+Signe Myklebust and Rikko Voorberg spent a week walking.
+From Tuzla to Sarajevo, to Bihac and Velika Kladusa, meeting people on the move at the borders of Europe.
 Their hands empty and hearts full.
-They took me back on a walk they went on “to be”.

 There sometimes is no question to be asked.
 No silence to be broken nor issue to be fixed.
 No help to be brought.
 Nothing to do but be.
 Listen and breathe.
 Welcome and scream – or not, not even scream.
 On a Monday evening, as the sun set over the Netherlands, Norway and France, Rikko Voorberg and Signe Myklebust, welcomed me into their memories.
 Miles apart we went back in time, wandered around, thought, shared and kept quiet, sometimes.